Students with Disabilities

 - Meet with Amy Slody of Disability Services to complete this form

-- Set up an appointment to meet with Wendy Lippert and Amy Slody .
+- Set up an appointment to meet with Wendy Lippert or Faith Minnich and Amy Slody .

-- Meet with the Director of Education Abroad and Director of Disability Services to discuss your personal needs and to determine what accommodations are available at various sites off campus.
+- Meet with the Director of Disability Services and the Education Abroad adminstrators to discuss your personal needs and to determine what accommodations are available at various sites off campus.

 - Do some research on your own.